orctom/was-maven-plugin/README.md

 ## Change List

 #### Next Release
-- [x] Not checking whether parent folder of script been created and raising exception if not.
+- [x] Not to check whether parent folder of deployment script been created or not.

 #### 1.0.7
-* removed `preCompileJSPs` options for deployment
+* removed `preCompileJSPs` options for deployment.

 #### 1.0.6
-* Fixed multi-server deployment issue
+* Fixed multi-server deployment issue.

 #### 1.0.5
-* Downgraded to use 1.5 build level
+* Downgraded to use 1.5 build level, so that it can be used for older version of websphere.
-* Fixed property resolving issue, properties in was-maven-plugin.properties are all available in custome scripts and pre/post steps
+* Fixed property resolving issue, properties in was-maven-plugin.properties are all available in custome scripts and pre/post steps.

 #### 1.0.4
-* Added `PARENT_LAST` for application and web module and `sahred libs` bindings
+* Added `PARENT_LAST` for application and web module and `sahred libs` bindings.
 * Added `failonerror`

 #### 1.0.3
-* Removed private project specific logic. (it's the 1st working version for general projects for websphere deployment)
+* Removed private project specific logic. (it's the 1st working version for general projects for websphere deployment).